Lajtabánság

-Lajtabánság ([ˈlaɪtɒbaːnʃaːɡ]; Leitha-Banschaft), or the Banate of Leitha, was a short-lived western Hungarian state in the region where the Austrian federal state of Burgenland now exists.
+Lajtabánság ([ˈlaɪtɒbaːnʃaːɡ]; Leitha-Banschaft), or the Banate of Leitha, was a short-lived western Hungarian state in the region that today forms the Austrian state of Burgenland.
 It existed between 4 October and 10 November 1921, following the Treaty of Trianon and the departure of the rump Kingdom of Hungary's army and after the Sopron plebiscite was held in the area according to the Venice protocol.

 The principal leaders of the state were Pál Prónay, Count Gyula Ostenburg-Moravek and former Hungarian prime minister István Friedrich.
 Its military was the Rongyos Gárda ("Ragged Guards" or "Scrubby Guards"), recruited from former army soldiers, peasants and students devoted to retaining the region rather than surrender it to Austria.

 Etymology

 Lajta (or Leitha in German) refers to the Leitha River, which the region of Lajtabánság was East of.
 Leitha originated from Old High German lît, which was possibly derived from the Pannonian word for mud.
 Bánság refers to the lands held by a Ban (regional administrator), a word generally seen to be borrowed from Turkic languages by Slavs and used in Hungary and Croatia.